visualopsholdings/tinylogo/README.md

 ### 3 Jun 2023
 - Major rewrite to allow compilation and storage of the program in the flash memory of the arduino.

+### 6 Jun 2023
+- Rewrote the way primitive code works and a new tool which can run an .lgo file.
+- Removed sentence support until it's far more robust.